GRicciardi00/portfolio/_posts/firstblog.md

-# Introduction
 ---
 date: '2024-03-13T16:00:00.000Z'
-title: "Beyond the Books: What I Learned from Researching for an Internship"
+title: Beyond the books, what I learned from researching for an internship
-tagline: "Job Market, Personal Experience, Computer Engineering"
+tagline: Job Market, Personal Experience, Computer Engineering"
 preview: >
   Lorem Ipsum is simply dummy text of the printing and typesetting industry.
   Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,